What is Food Sovereignty? 3 Steps for Taking Back Ownership of Our Food

 But this could not be farther from the truth.

-This video clip is from the T. Colin Campbell Center for Nutrition Studies online Food and Sustainability Certificate.
+This video clip is from a T. Colin Campbell Center for Nutrition Studies online course.

 In reality, 10 corporations control almost all of the global food supply.
 We once lived in local communities where small farmers grew and sold native crops to each other.
 This type of food system relied on synergy between humans, the soil, and the animals living among us.
 For example, Native Americans would grow corn, squash, and beans together because these three crops supported each other and replenished the soil.
 Later, as a result of forced assimilation into the “American way of life”, Native American children were punished for practicing their traditions and this knowledge was lost.
 Today, a handful of global corporations control what to grow, how to grow it, and how to distribute it to people.